David Yuile

 David and William Yuile, along with Ralph King, the secretary-treasurer of North American Glass, and King's brother in law John Watt founded the Diamond Glass Company Limited in 1890.
 The company did not manufacture glass, but acquired glass producing companies in a plan to control the Canadian glass market by purchasing the glass manufacturing companies.
 The first company they acquired as their own North American Glass Company, and they also acquired the Nova Scotia Glass Company of New Glasgow, Nova Scotia in 1890.
 The company managed to increase its capital to $500,000 by 1891, and purchased the Hamilton Glass Company and the Burlington Glass Company.
 After this acquisitions slowed until the takeovers of the Lamont Glass Company and the Dominion Glass Company Limited in 1897 and the Toronto Glass Company Limited in 1899.
 During the 1890s, Yuile served as president of the Chanteloup Manufacturing Company Limited, a Montreal-based brass foundry and ironworks.

 William Yuile retired in 1903, and the Diamond Glass Company was reorganised to allow further expansion.
 A new ownership group of previous owners David Yuile and Ralph King, as well as new owners Norman MacLeod Yuile (son of William Yuile), James Watt King (Ralph's brother), George Arthur Grier, and David Alexander Gordon started the new Diamond Flint Glass Company Limited, with David acting as the secretary-treasurer from February onwards and president from August onwards.
 The Diamond Flint Glass Company bought the Diamond Glass Company for $1,938,309.
 At this time the Diamond Flint Glass Company was the largest glass manufacturer in Canada, employing some one thousand people.
-Yuile helped organise the formation of the Dominion Textile Company in 1905 from several smaller cotton mills, and was elected the president of the firm upon its creation.
+Yuile helped organise the formation of the Dominion Textile Company in 1905 from several smaller cotton mills, and was elected the president of the firm upon its creation, with Charles Blair Gordon, who succeeded him as president in 1909, as its managing director.
 In 1906 the Diamond Flint Glass Company obtained exclusive rights to the use of the Owens automatic bottle machine in Canada.
 Yuile was made a member of the Montreal Board of Trade in 1908.
 Yuile remained president of the Diamond Flint Glass Company until his death on June 21, 1909, in Johns Hopkins Hospital in Baltimore, Maryland, where he had travelled to undergo an operation.